WeBankPartners/wecube-plugins-qcloud/README_EN.md

 ## Introduction

-QCloud plugin is an open-source project used by WeCube to manage life cycle of IaaS and PaaS resource on Tencent Cloud.
+QCloud plugin is an open-source project used by WeCube to manage the life cycle of IaaS and PaaS resources on Tencent Cloud.

-The QCloud plugin makes resource management feasible by providing two kinds of API such as:
+The QCloud plugin makes resource management feasible by providing two kinds of APIs such as:

 1. Basic API

-	Simplify the native QCloud API parameters to make these APIs more friendly and easy to use.
-We now support the following resource APIs: VPC、SUBNET、ROUTETABLE、CVM、CLB、MYSQL、REDIS、MARIADB，etc.
+	It simplifies the native QCloud API parameters to make these APIs more friendly and easyier to use.
+We now support the following resource APIs: VPC, SUBNET, ROUTETABLE, CVM, CLB, MYSQL, REDIS, MARIADB, etc.

 2. Advanced API
-	Provide business combination capabilities based on TencentCloud's native API to complete more complex operations.
+	It provides combinational business capabilities based on TencentCloud's native APIs to complete more complex operations.

-QCloud plugin 1.0.0 is now released, its architecture & APIs is as follows:
+QCloud plugin 1.0.0 is now released, its architecture & APIs are as follows:
 <img src="./docs/compile/images/plugin_function_en.png" />

 ## Build and Run Docker Image

-Before execute the following command, please make sure docker command is installed on the centos host.
+Before executing the following commands, please make sure docker command is installed on the centos host.

 [How to Install Docker](https://docs.docker.com/install/linux/docker-ce/centos/)